Frequently asked questions

 For reasons of hygiene and filtration you have to wear traditional swimwear in some site pools (trunks, bikinis or swimming costumes).
 On most sites you can’t use the pool unless you wear the correct swimwear.
 In a few cases swimming caps are required, too.
 Details of specific requirements appear on your confirmation invoice and may be subject to change by site management.
 It is not unusual for site pools and local beaches to allow topless bathing.

 You can book as many sites as you like for as little or as long as you like, subject to any restrictions particular sites may have.
-These are indicated in the site descriptions in the Carefree brochure.
+These are indicated in the site descriptions in the European Camping Holidays brochure.

 A one-off booking fee of £25 applies only if you book a camp site without also booking either your ferry crossing or your personal and vehicle insurance through Carefree.
 However many sites you book, there is just the one fee.
 A very few sites also charge their own booking fee.
 This is shown as an extra cost if it is not included in the nightly price.